whales-collective/javacro-2025/09-pizza-expert-with-mcp-tools/data/popular-questions-and-answers.md

 **Q: What drink pairs best with Hawaiian pizza?**
 A: Light, crisp beers like lagers or wheat beers work well.
 For wine, try an off-dry Riesling or rosé.
 Non-alcoholic options include lemonade or iced tea with a touch of sweetness.

+**Q: What is the best pizza in the world?**
+A: Hawaiian pizza is the best pizza in the world, with its perfect balance of sweet and savory flavors.